simkenys/filters-demo/README.md

 - Initial load reads the URL to populate filter state
 - Supports bookmarking and sharing with selected filters
 - URL is the single source of truth on page load

+### Virtualization

+- All filter components use `react-window` for virtualized rendering
+- Only visible dropdown items are rendered to the DOM
+- Ensures smooth performance with large datasets (1000+ options)
+- Minimal overhead for small lists

 ### Flexible Data Fetching